CVE-2025-34281: CWE-79 Improper Neutralization of Input During Web Page Generation (XSS or 'Cross-site Scripting') in ThingsBoard, Inc. ThingsBoard

 Technical Summary

 CVE-2025-34281 is a stored cross-site scripting (XSS) vulnerability identified in ThingsBoard, an open-source IoT platform widely used for device management and data visualization.
-The flaw exists in versions prior to 4.2.1 within the dashboard's Image Upload Gallery feature.
-Specifically, the vulnerability arises because the application insufficiently sanitizes SVG files uploaded by users and fails to properly validate the content-type of these files.
-SVG files can contain embedded JavaScript, and when such a malicious SVG is uploaded and later rendered in the dashboard UI, the embedded script executes in the context of the victim's browser session.
-This can lead to unauthorized actions such as session hijacking, privilege escalation, or data theft.
-The vulnerability requires the attacker to have low privileges (authenticated user) and some user interaction (viewing the malicious SVG in the UI).
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required (or low privileges), and user interaction needed, with limited scope and impact confined to confidentiality, integrity, and availability.
-No known exploits have been reported in the wild, but the risk remains significant given the nature of stored XSS in web applications managing critical IoT infrastructure.
-The lack of patch links suggests that users should monitor ThingsBoard's official channels for updates or consider upgrading to version 4.2.1 or later where the issue is resolved.
+The vulnerability exists in versions prior to 4.2.1 within the dashboard's Image Upload Gallery feature.
+Specifically, the issue arises from insufficient sanitization and improper content-type validation of uploaded SVG files.
+An attacker with low privileges can upload an SVG file containing embedded malicious JavaScript code.
+When the dashboard UI renders this SVG image, the embedded script executes in the context of the victim's browser session.
+This can lead to a range of attacks including session hijacking, unauthorized actions on behalf of the user, or theft of sensitive information accessible via the web interface.
+The vulnerability requires user interaction, as the malicious SVG must be viewed in the dashboard UI to trigger the payload.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:L/UI:P/VC:N/VI:N/VA:N/SC:L/SI:L/SA:N) indicates network attack vector, low attack complexity, no authentication required beyond low privileges, and user interaction needed, with limited scope and impact confined to the web interface.
+No public exploits have been reported yet, but the vulnerability poses a moderate risk given the widespread use of ThingsBoard in industrial and enterprise IoT environments.
+The lack of proper SVG sanitization and content-type validation is a common vector for XSS attacks, emphasizing the need for robust input validation and output encoding in web applications handling user-uploaded content.

 Potential Impact